 Well, there is something your tax appeal attorney can do.
 There is a lot we can do, in fact, including taking your case to the U.S. Tax Court.
 You must remember, first of all, that the tax auditor’s decision is never final.
 There is always the possibility of taking a tax audit appeal—but you must act fast to take advantage of this option.

-In order to allow people who feel wronged to obtain a review of the auditor’s work, the Congress, through the IRS, has established a division known as the Appeals Office.
-A good figure for you to keep in mind about audits is that in 85% of all cases appealed there is a satisfactory settlement.
+In order to allow people who feel wronged to obtain a review of the auditor’s work, the IRS has established a division known as the Independent Office of Appeals.
+A good figure for you to keep in mind about audits is that in 85% of all cases appealed, there is a satisfactory settlement.
 Plus, you would be amazed by the mistakes we see auditors make in just about every case that presents itself to us.

 Still, even though appeals are so effective, many people tell us they are afraid to appeal because they think it might cause more harm than good.
 They are afraid that the Appeals Officer will reopen the audit and look into other areas that were not already examined during the audit.
 However, appeals take place after the audit has closed; the Appeals Office is independent of the IRS branch that assesses and collects taxes, and is not able to open investigations.
 Compared to audit examiners, Appeals Officers have greater authority to compromise with taxpayers in order to find a fair resolution.

 Of course, we would prefer to be in on the case from the very beginning so that an appeal might be unnecessary.
 Still, if you get nailed on a tax audit with an outrageous bill, you should call us at once and inquire about appeal.
 Don’t delay!
 The clock is ticking.
 Once you receive your audit results, you have 30 days to request an IRS appeal.